-- 2. Oral defense of the specialist field project or thesis to a committee and comprehensive exam. - 3.
-Students must meet the residency requirements specified in this Bulletin.
+- Oral defense of the proposal and the completed specialist field project or thesis to a committee and comprehensive exam. - 3.
+Students must meet the residency requirements specified in this Bulletin. - 4.
+A 3.0 GPA to graduate.

 Specialist in Library and Information Science Degree Requirements with Emphasis in School Library Media Specialist Licensure at the AAA Level